buckbaskin/drive_stack/README.md

 ### Driver

 Outputs a velocity command based on a current position and the desired next position from a Leader to try and match the two.

+For everything to run properly, run the following: catkin_make --only-pkg-with-deps drive_stack